-The symposium included focused presentations by keynote speakers such as Bruce Sterling (read his paper here), critical panels with participating artists Sergio Vega or Peter Fend as well as Van Abbemuseum director Charles Esche, or Smart Museum's Curator of Contemporary ArtStephanie Smith as well as breakout seminars with participating artists Tomás SaracenoandMichael Rakowitz.
+The symposium included focused presentations by keynote speakers such as Bruce Sterling (read his paper here), critical panels by biennial artists Sergio Vega or Peter Fend as well as by Van Abbemuseum director and Sharjah Biennial juror Charles Esche, or Smart Museum's Curator of Contemporary ArtStephanie Smith, as well as breakout seminars with biennial artists Tomás SaracenoandMichael Rakowitz.

-You can download the symposium programme, exhibition guide and view press-related materials in this archive.
+You can download the symposium programme, the exhibition guide and view press-related materials in this archive.